What Do We Stand For?

 SPS is run by an elected Council, comprising the Executive – Chairman, Vice-Chairman, Hon Secretary and Hon Treasurer – and a maximum of 9 Council members.
 During the first 2 years with a new Chairman, the Vice-Chairman is elected from within Council.
 In the 3rd year, the Chairman Elect is elected and automatically takes on the office of Chairman the following year.

 SPS has a Life President and Life vice-president who are entitled to attend Council and also have a vote.
 Council can also recommend long serving members to become Hon vice-presidents who are ratified each year at the Annual General Meeting.
 Although they receive all the papers sent to Council members and can ask to attend a Council meeting, they do not have a vote.

-The Rabbi attends the Executive meetings and also Council as well as Education and Religious Activities Committee.
+The Rabbi attends the Executive meetings and Council, as well as the Education and Religious Activities Committees.
 Although the Rabbi can have a voice, he/she cannot vote.

 The Synagogue Administrator can also be invited to attend Council meetings and the AGM, again with no vote.